ChangeVision/astah-plantuml-plugin/README.md

 - The output will be **fully regenerated** every time; no merge is performed.

-#### ⚠️ Known issue

-Using this plugin together with the [Script Editor](https://astah.net/product-plugins/script-editor/) may cause an issue where you cannot type in the editor.
-(This issue can happen when multiple plugins use RSyntaxTextArea.)

 ---

 ## ✅ Supported diagrams and model elements